Mentoring Beginning Teachers

 Mentors must commit to: participating in a two-day fully funded face-to-face mentor training workshop delivered by Queensland University of Technology (QUT) across the state mentoring a beginning teacher or teachers for a minimum of one year meeting regularly with beginning teachers, building a rapport with them and developing an ongoing professional relationship working with their beginning teacher to help them transition to full registration with the Queensland College of Teachers.

-For more information about mentoring and the MBT program, download the following resources:
+For more information about mentoring and the MBT program, please contact the Queensland Education Leadership Institute on (07) 3007 5222.

 ^ Top of page